 Compliance With International Trade Obligations and Development of Agricultural Policy Best Practices

-Our office partners with the Office of the U.S. Trade Representative (USTR) and the U.S. Department of Agriculture (USDA) at the Committee on Agriculture at the World Trade Organization (WTO) to address actions and policies that may contradict WTO rules and disadvantage U.S. producers in areas such as agricultural subsidies and market access.
-We also work with the USDA to develop guidelines and best practices at the Organisation for Economic Co-operation and Development (OECD) Committee for Agriculture, which studies farm practices, agricultural policy, and food security issues.
+Our office partners with the and the at the at the World Trade Organization (WTO) to address actions and policies that may contradict WTO rules and disadvantage U.S. producers in areas such as agricultural subsidies and market access.
+We also work with the USDA to develop guidelines and best practices at the Organisation for Economic Co-operation and Development (OECD) , which studies farm practices, agricultural policy, and food security issues.

 Our office participates on the U.S. delegation to the WTO Committee on Agriculture (COA), which meets quarterly in Geneva, Switzerland.
 The U.S. delegation advocates for improved market access for U.S. agricultural products, calls on other countries to abide by their WTO obligations, and defends U.S. agricultural policies.
 In addition to the official WTO meetings, the delegation meets individually with trading partners to discuss trade irritants in a less formal setting.
 The U.S. Trade Representative takes the lead in WTO COA negotiations, and the Department of Agriculture also plays an integral role.